kellobri/prog-deploy-jenkins/README.md

 # Programmatic RStudio Connect Content Updates through Jenkins and GitHub Webhooks

+This workflow assumes that the content has been manually created or push-button deployed to the Connect Server such that there is already an available `GUID` associated with the content.

 Freestyle Project Build Steps:

 - Clones github repo with `dockerfile` and customized `upload-and-deploy.sh` shell script